 - ACT: Gyms, Health clubs, yoga and Pilates centres, swimming pools and personal training facilities can operate for up to 100 people (excluding staff) per indoor or outdoor space.
 There should be no more than 1 person per 4 square metres.
 24-hour Gyms and unstaffed health clubs can operate for up to 25 patrons in the venue at any one time.

 - NSW: Gyms, Health clubs, yoga and Pilates centres, swimming pools and personal training facilities can open, but with a maximum of 1 person per 4 square metres of space.
 Group exercise classes limited to 20 people.
-Gyms must have a COVID-19 Safety Hygiene Marshal present at all times the gym is open and be registered as COVID Safe.
+Gyms open to the public are only required to have a Safety Hygiene Marshal on duty if there are more than 20 people in the gym at one time.

 - NT: Exercise indoors and outdoors, attend indoor fitness classes such as yoga, Pilates, Zumba and Barre allowed.